Root Canal Treatment

 When do you need a root canal?

-A root canal is required when the root of your tooth, the part that houses soft pulp, nerves and blood vessels is damaged or becomes infected.
+A root canal is required when the inside of your tooth, the part that houses soft pulp, nerves and blood vessels is damaged or becomes infected.
 It’s usually the result of:

 - a large filling